Skip to main content

 When Filipino Passport Holders DO Need a Thailand Visa

-The visa exemption covers tourism and short visits of up to 30 days (extendable to 60 days).
+The visa exemption covers tourism and short visits of currently up to 60 days (extendable to 90 days; the exempt stay is being reduced to 30 days — approved and pending Royal Gazette publication, verify before travel).
 However, there are specific situations where Filipino passport holders in Dubai will need to apply for a proper Thailand visa rather than relying on the exemption.
 Understanding these scenarios helps you plan ahead and avoid issues at immigration.

-1. 1Stays exceeding 30 days without wanting to extend inside Thailand — If you know from the outset that you will stay in Thailand for more than 30 days, applying for a Tourist Visa (TR) at the Royal Thai Embassy in Abu Dhabi gives you an initial 60-day stay (extendable to 90 days).
+1. 1Stays beyond the visa-exempt period (currently 60 days) without wanting to extend inside Thailand — If you know from the outset that you will stay in Thailand longer than the visa-exempt period, applying for a Tourist Visa (TR) at the Royal Thai Embassy in Abu Dhabi gives you an initial 60-day stay (extendable to 90 days) with certainty.
 This avoids the need to visit a Thai immigration office mid-trip.

 2. 2Employment or paid work in Thailand — The visa exemption does not authorise any form of work, paid or unpaid.
 Filipino nationals planning to work in Thailand must obtain a Non-Immigrant B visa (business visa) and a separate work permit.
 Working on a visa exemption is illegal and can result in detention, fines, and deportation.